akuklev/akuklev.github.io/sources/versal.md

 and `n = m` for `n m : ℕ`, `ℤ` or `ℚ`, but does not include `ℝ`, nor the predicates `x = y` and `x < y` for `x y : ℝ`.

-A predicate is surveyable iff it is verifiable, so `x < y` for real `x y : ℝ` is surveyable, while `x = y` is not.
+A predicate is surveyable iff it is confirmable, so `x < y` for real `x y : ℝ` is surveyable, while `x = y` is not.

-Notably, we can generate a list of solutions for a verifiable predicate on a surveyable type:
+Notably, we can generate a list of solutions for a confirmable predicate on a surveyable type:
 ```kotlin
 def <T : Surveyable> findAll(p : T → Computation<Unit>) : §T